 GDPR – General Data Protection Regulation

-The data protection laws will change on the 25thMay 2018.
+The data protection laws changed on the 25thMay 2018.

 This privacy notice sets out your rights under the new law.